-Maggie began her legal career as litigation counsel for an insurance company over sixteen years ago.
-She has been litigating bodily injury and medical condition claims ever since and has served as defense counsel to insurance companies, individuals and businesses.
-Her practice includes premises liability, products liability, workplace injury, retail and hospitality, neighbor disputes, and automobile related lawsuits, as well as first party insurance disputes.
+Maggie began her legal career as litigation counsel for an insurance company over 18 years ago.
+She has been litigating personal injury and property damage claims ever since, serving as counsel to insurance companies, individuals and businesses.
+Maggie defends lawsuits involving motor vehicle accidents, premises liability, products liability, employment issues, workplace injuries, retail and hospitality, and first-party insurance disputes.

-Over the course of her career, Maggie has litigated over 1,000 cases and strives to resolve cases in a strategic and efficient manner, but realizes that settlement isn’t always possible.
+Over the course of her career, Maggie has litigated over 1,000 cases and strives to resolve cases in a strategic and efficient manner.
+When settlement is not an option, Maggie fiercely advocates for her clients at trial.
 She has successfully tried jury cases throughout Washington State and has obtained a defense verdict or bested her client’s last pre-trial settlement offer in her last five jury trials.

 Maggie defended a client tavern owner from the beginning of the case through the appeal.
 The plaintiff became a quadriplegic due to injuries in a motor vehicle accident.
 The plaintiff sued the tavern and two other bars that served the driver alcohol, declaring that the driver was under the influence of alcohol at the time of service.
 Maggie successfully barred hearsay evidence and prevailed on summary judgment and prevailed again on appeal.
 Plaintiff’s petition to the Washington Supreme Court was denied.
 Ensley v.
 Mollmann, 155 Wn.
 App.
 744 (2010)